An Illustrated Short Story

 Better to not watch, better to not wonder, better to not get dragged back in, back down.
 Better to notice the snow and the snowflakes and how they hit against her face, cold against her skin, her bare arms, how her hair was half wet now, how she could feel the sting of her cheeks and nose and ears and

 She dropped farther now.
-Half the distance she had risen in a single heartbreak.
-And she was slowly, steadily dropping.
-She looked at the birds, she looked at the clouds, she looked desperately at the sky, determined to distract herself with up.
+She was slowly, steadily dropping.
+She looked at the birds, the clouds, the sky, determined to distract herself with up.
 She began to rise again.

-She let out a breath she didn’t know she was holding and rose faster.
-She thought about what it would be like to see the stars.
-She thought about the gentle zig zag pattern she made as she drifted upward.
-She thought about the little people down there and that she’d never hear them.
-She thought about Max and Jeremy and what they would do with her coat.
-She thought about whether Max would try to float now too or whether Max would worry about her, for her, and if Max would try to find a rope and pull her down.
+She thought about what it would be like to see the stars and about all the little people down there that she'd never hear.
+She thought about Max and Jeremy and about whether Max would try to float now too or whether Max would worry about her, for her, and if Max would try to find a rope and pull her down.

 At first she didn’t recognize the person she had almost hit.
 She lay next to them in the snow and she closed her eyes.
 Of course that’s who it was.

 She opened her eyes and turned into the wet snow and looked at them, at herself.